Artem-Schander/L5ModularDocs/docs/usage/README.md

 # Usage

 In most cases there is not much to consider.
 Just add files to your modules, keep the PSR-4 autoloading conventions in mind and you're good.
-However, some components can only be correctly used if you know how laravel handles them.
+However, some components can only be correctly used if you know how Laravel handles them.

 <br>
 <br>